Older drivers are among the safest on our roads.

-Age also increases the risk of cognitive medical conditions that can affect safety, and family members are
+Age also increases the risk of cognitive medical conditions that can affect safety, and family members are often the first to notice these changes.
+At present, these families have little access to suitable assistance at this stage.

 You may find that it is difficult to get the support you need.